QuantStack/quantstack.github.io/src/components/fundable/descriptions/ParquetNullOptimizations.md

 As a subsequent task, these optimizations may be extended so as to apply to schemas with moderate amounts of nesting.

-This work will benefit to applications using Arrow C++ or any of its language bindings (such as PyArrow, R-Arrow...).
+This work will benefit applications using Arrow C++ or any of its language bindings (such as PyArrow, R-Arrow...).

 Depending on the typology of Parquet data, this could make Parquet reading 2x